Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [SQL](https://mode.com/sql-tutorial/) | Mode Analytics

 - Learn to rebuild some Pytorch modules as well as part of the Fastai library from scratch with part 2 of the course.
 This is also a great lecture in api design and software engineering.
-- If you wish to specialize in machine learning moreso than deep learning, look no further than Andrew Ng's notorious machine learning lecture at Stanford.
+- If you wish to specialize in machine learning more so than deep learning, look no further than Andrew Ng's notorious machine learning lecture at Stanford.
 - If SQL is important for your projects and current/future job, become an expert with this SQL tutorial.